Kidigesdev/Pylcd/README.md

 ***BETA***

 In the Beta folder is a windows version with NVIDIA GPU support of the data.py.
 I have not testet it and cannot tell if it works correctly!
+You need to install python3 on your System for it to be able to run.